The Marianna Brown Dietrich College of Humanities and Social Sciences

 Offered jointly by the Departments of History and Philosophy

-Offered jointly by the Departments of English, Modern Languages and Philosophy
+Offered jointly by the Departments of English, Languages, Cultures, and Applied Linguistics and Philosophy

 Offered jointly by the Department of Biological Sciences and the Center for the Neural Basis of Cognition